quercusnick/ansible_test_task/README.md

 # Test tasks
 <br>
 Create Jinja template.
-Need to edit  `templating.yml` playbook in such way that it creates a file on target hosts which contains the following data:
+Need to edit _templating.yml_ playbook in a such way that it creates a file on target hosts which contains the following data:

 ```
 My OS: $OS_NAME